ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 FileUtils.cp("file", "newfile")
 ~~~

-### How can I get the line number in current input file?
+### How can I get the line number in the current input file?

 As you read from a file, Ruby increments a line number counter in the global
 variable `$.`.
 This is also available using the `lineno` attribute of the